Bartragh Island: History

 In 2003, the island was acquired by British golfer Nick Faldo, who intended to construct a Ryder Cup-class golf course.
 Nick Faldo’s plans to develop Bartragh Island into a world-class golf course emphasised a sensitive, “handcrafted” links design that would follow the island’s natural contours, minimising environmental impact and avoiding heavy construction.
 Supporters saw the project as a potential boost for local tourism and employment, particularly given the west of Ireland’s relatively undeveloped golf infrastructure.
 Despite this interest, by 2020 the project had stalled due to legal disputes over ownership, opposition from conservationists (as the island is designated a European Union special protection area for birds) and practical challenges such as tidal access and the derelict state of Bartragh House.
 The house remains in ruins, and the island is largely uninhabited and subject to vandalism, while the surrounding environment now supports wildlife, including redshank, curlew, ringed plover, brent geese, bar-tailed godwit, dunlin, and oystercatcher.
-Historian David Hicks has noted that the neglect of the site illustrates how heritage in Ireland can be degraded to the point where restoration becomes difficult.

 In 2021, the island sold for €1.1 million.
 The new owner, reportedly a European investor, reportedly intends to develop it as an environmentally sustainable farm with a luxury home for high-end holiday use.